ford-jones/Lazarus/docs/api-reference.md

 #### shared_ptr\<FixedCamera> createPerspectiveCam(double pX, double pY, double pZ, double tX, double tY, double tZ, int arX, int arY)
 Creates a new instance of a `FixedCamera`, with a perspective projection matrix.

-Returns a shared pointer to the camera object.
+Returns a new camera entity.

 Params:
 > **pX:** *The x-axis starting position / location of the camera.* \